Different Drummers Drum Circle

 When facilitated drum circles are so popular why do I advocate the non-facilitated variety?

-In a facilitated drum circle everyone plays the beats assigned by the Drum Circle Facilitator (henceforth called the DCF).
-This limits the group to the beats the DCF favors (unless he/she signals the group that it's time to improvise.)
-Some DCFs use very simple beats, some favor complex beats, some exclusively use beats of particular cultures so that much of everyones drumming experience is dependent on the skills, preferences, choices and personality of the DCF.
-There is no trust in the creativity, experimentation, spontaneity or growth of the drum circle participants.
+In the traditional facilitated drum circle of the 1990's, everyone played the beats assigned by the Drum Circle Facilitator (henceforth called the DCF).
+This limited the group to the beats the DCF favored (unless he/she signaled the group that it's time to improvise.)
+Some DCFs used very simple beats, some favored complex beats, some exclusively used beats of particular cultures (especially African) so that everyone's drumming experience was dependent on the skills, preferences, choices and personality of the DCF.
+There was no trust in the creativity, experimentation, spontaneity or growth of the drum circle participants.
+Fortunately, there has been a shift in the role of facilitator.
+Today's facilitator is taught to allow more musical freedom to the group and only 'fix' the groove when it begins to fall apart or prolong it when it seems to be running out of steam.

 In a freestyle drum circle, anyone may begin a beat...even a novice.
 Everyone else in the group either mirrors that beat or plays a beat that complements it.
 The evening's drumming may begin with a wild and fast testosterone tango... while the next piece may be mellow and meditative.
 Drum pieces that follow may have a Native American flavor...or Latin, African, jazzy, techno...
 You get the idea.
 Everyone contributes.
 If you didnt like the last beat, you may like the next.
 Didnt hear any you cared for?
 Then you start the next one!
 Some of the best grooves I've drummed to were started by novices who were experimenting.
 They started playing something awkwardly and then the more experienced drummers picked up on it and made it groove... and then the piece took on a life of its own.